 No mayo.
 No lettuce or tomato.
 No turkey.
 A true Tampa Cuban is layered from bottom to top: ham, roast pork, salami, Swiss cheese, pickles, and mustard.
 The better the quality of the ingredients, the better the sandwich.
 Good bread is essential, and La Segunda Central Bakery in Ybor City has supplied the Columbia for much of its history.
 The sandwich should not be overstuffed with ham, but carefully proportioned.
 Pressing the sandwich toasts the bread, melts the cheese, and renders the juices of the ingredients.
 Some prefer a "smashed Cuban," which is pressed heavily for a long time.

+Preparation Cut Cuban bread in half lengthwise.
+Layer sliced meats and cheese in the following order: ham, pork, salami, and then cheese.
+Place pickle chips evenly on top.
 Spread mustard on top half of bread.
 Lightly butter both top and bottom of sandwich.
 Heat sandwich in press until crisp.
 Cut diagonally from corner to corner.
 Serves 1.